oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 - 0x95 Packet too large

 «<mark title="Requirement MQTT-SN-4.12.1-1"><a name="MQTT-SN-4.12.1-1"></a>When a Client detects a Malformed Packet or Protocol Error associated with a Virtual Connection it SHOULD send a DISCONNECT packet containing an appropriate Reason Code and MUST delete the associated Virtual Connection</mark>»\[MQTT-SN-4.12.1-1\].
-Use Reason Code 0x81 (Malformed Packet) or 0x82 (Protocol Error) unless a more specific Reason Code has been defined in [2.3](#reason-code).
+Use Reason Code 0x81 (Malformed Packet) or 0x82 (Protocol Error) unless a more specific Reason Code has been defined in [2.3 "Reason Code"](#reason-code).

 «<mark title="Requirement MQTT-SN-4.12.1-2"><a name="MQTT-SN-4.12.1-2"></a>When a Server detects a Malformed Packet or Protocol Error for any packet except ADVERTISE, SEARCHGW, GWINFO, PUBWOS and CONNECT, the Server MAY send a DISCONNECT packet with an appropriate Reason Code and MUST delete the associated Virtual Connection if one exists</mark>»\[MQTT-SN-4.12.1-2\].
 In the case of an error in a CONNECT packet it MAY send a CONNACK packet containing the Reason Code.
-Use Reason Code 0x81 (Malformed Packet) or 0x82 (Protocol Error) unless a more specific Reason Code has been defined in [2.3](#reason-code).
+Use Reason Code 0x81 (Malformed Packet) or 0x82 (Protocol Error) unless a more specific Reason Code has been defined in [2.3 "Reason Code"](#reason-code).
 There are no consequences for other Sessions.

 If either the Server or Client omits to check some feature of a Control Packet, it might fail to detect an error, consequently it might allow data to be damaged.